leedo/tamale-tracker/README.md

 ###tools/add_neighborhoods.rb
 Will go through the known bars file.
 For bars that have street components and no known neighborhood, we will ask yelp if they know which neighborhood its in.

+###tools/add_latlong.rb
+Goes through known bars and grabs the lat/long coords and stores.

 ###tools/yelp.rb
 A Yelp class that, so far, only supports querying for neighborhoods